Hassan II Trophy: Summary

 Jamaica, Japan, 1998 World Cup champions France (Morocco favored France probably because of their WWII history) and hosts Morocco were the four participants of the third edition, which was won by France after beating Morocco in the final 5-1.

-The Moroccans intended to host a fourth edition of the competition in May of 2002 as a warm-up for the 2002 World Cup, which would include the 2000 European Champions France, and either Japan or South Korea, the World Cup hosts, but they failed to hold the tournament for unknown reasons, but some sources claim that was due to geographical problems as Morroco and Japan/South Korea are too far apart, thus interfering with the team's program (schedules, train E.T.C) for the upcoming World Cup.
+The Moroccans intended to host a fourth edition of the competition in May of 2002 as a warm-up for the 2002 World Cup, which would include the 2000 European Champions France, and either Japan or South Korea, the World Cup hosts, but they failed to hold the tournament for unknown reasons, but some sources claim that was due to geographical problems as Morocco and Japan/South Korea are too far apart, thus interfering with the team's program (schedules, train E.T.C) for the upcoming World Cup.

 The Moroccans then tried to host the fourth edition of the competition in May of 2004, and the RSSSF states that it took place “probably in May; invited teams possibly Argentina, South Korea and Cameroon”, but there is no official records of the 2004 King Hassan II International Cup Tournament.
 On 28 April 2004, Morocco faced Argentina at Stade Mohammed V, but the game went down as a friendly.